keymanapp/help.keyman.com/developer/language/guide/groups.md

 slightly non-intuitive ordering makes it much simpler to group rules according to their function, rather than necessarily by their priority.

-The examples below show the two types of groups.
+The examples below show the three types of groups.

 ```
 group(mygroup)                   c context only
   'a' > 'b'

+group(mygroup) readonly          c read only
+  'a' > context set(aPressed = '1')

 group(mygroup) using keys        c context and keystroke
   'a' + 'a' > 'c'